 - Prepare foods by baking, roasting, broiling, boiling, poaching, steaming, grilling or stir-frying.
-Avoid fried foods and deep-fat frying. - Include fruits and vegetables in each meal when possible.
+Avoid fried foods and deep-fat frying (air fryers are okay as long as oils are not used). - Include fruits and vegetables in each meal when possible.
 Add fruit to breakfast cereal or yogurt, vegetables to sandwiches, wraps, pasta sauces, and stir fry.
 Use them as snacks! - Carry healthy snacks with you always.
-Trail mix with dried fruit and nuts is healthy, easy to assemble, and portable. - Set up a healthy environment in your home.
+Trail mix with no added sugar, dried fruit and nuts are healthy, easy to assemble, and portable. - Set up a healthy environment in your home.
 If some foods are tempting to you, eliminate them from your home.
 Make them rare treats that you enjoy outside the home.
 Make sure your kitchen is stocked with healthy foods.